 RingCentral competes with other providers of unified communications as a service platforms such as 8x8 (NYSE:EGHT) or Vonage (NASDAQ:VG), but lately also with Zoom (Nasdaq:ZM) which has started expanding into the space with their Zoom Phone platform.

-As you can see below, RingCentral's revenue growth has been very strong over the last two years, growing from quarterly revenue of $303.6 million in Q3 FY2020, to $509 million.
+As you can see below, RingCentral's revenue growth has been strong over the last two years, growing from quarterly revenue of $352.4 million in Q1 FY2021, to $533.7 million.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-RingCentral's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 67% in Q3.
+RingCentral's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 69.9% in Q1.

-That means that for every $1 in revenue the company had $0.67 left to spend on developing new products, marketing & sales and the general administrative overhead.
-This would be considered a low gross margin for a SaaS company and it has been going down over the last year, which is probably the opposite direction shareholders would like to see it go.
+That means that for every $1 in revenue the company had $0.70 left to spend on developing new products, marketing & sales and the general administrative overhead.
+Despite it trending up over the last year this would still be considered low gross margin for a SaaS company and we have no doubt shareholders would like to see the improvements continue.

 Cash Is King

 If you have followed StockStory for a while, you know that we put an emphasis on cash flow.
 Why, you ask?
 We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-RingCentral's free cash flow came in at $20.5 million in Q3, down 15.5% year on year.
+RingCentral's free cash flow came in at $54 million in Q1, up 40% year on year.

-With a market capitalization of $2.87 billion RingCentral is among smaller companies, but its more than $305.3 million in cash and positive free cash flow over the last twelve months give us confidence that RingCentral has the resources it needs to pursue a high growth business strategy.
+With a market capitalization of $2.58 billion RingCentral is among smaller companies, but its more than $274.8 million in cash and positive free cash flow over the last twelve months put it in a very strong position to invest in growth.

 Is Now The Time?

-RingCentral may have had a bad quarter, but investors should also consider its valuation and business qualities, when assessing the investment opportunity.
-Although RingCentral is not a bad business, it probably wouldn't be one of our picks.
-Its revenue growth has been strong, though we don't expect it to maintain historical growth rates.
-But while its strong free cash flow generation gives it re-investment options, unfortunately its gross margins show its business model is much less lucrative than the best software businesses.
+When considering RingCentral, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
+We cheer for everyone who is making the lives of others easier through technology, but in case of RingCentral we will be cheering from the sidelines.
+Its revenue growth has been solid, though we don't expect it to maintain historical growth rates.
+But while its ability to generate free cash flow avoids a dependency on capital markets, unfortunately its gross margins show its business model is much less lucrative than the best software businesses.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds from the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.